skunkworxdark/collection_tools/README.md

 - `Float Collection Index` - Float from a collection of Floats via index or random
 - `Bool Collection Index` - Bool from a collection of Bools via index or random
 - `LoRA Collection Primitive` - Allows casting of LoRA collections so it can be passed to an iterate node
+- `Collection Join` -  Joins two collections into one. it performs no checks so be careful.

 Extension nodes of base collection primitive nodes - these allow creating collections without using a collect node.
 This enables them to be used with a loop of an `iterate` node without collecting everything from all the iterations.
 - `Boolean Collection Primitive Linked`